 Ray and Marti Cullen Scholarship.
 For a needy full-time student in good standing whose character is a credit to the University.

 Esther Davis Endowed Book Scholarship Fund.
-For juniors and seniors majoring in journalism, broadcasting, or communications.
+For sophomores and juniors majoring in journalism, broadcasting, or communications.

 Esther Davis Memorial Scholarship.
 An unrestricted award.